cristinacolpos/PELA-blocks/SLICER.md

 `Bottom Speed: 40mm/s`

-`Support: None`   (see 'PEL-print-style.scad' where support can be added to some models)
+`Support: None`   (see 'PEL-print-parameters.scad' where support can be added to some models)

 `Adhesion: Skirt`